EnviroDIY/ModularSensors/README.md

 - **generateFileHeader()** - This returns and Aruduino String with a comma separated list of headers for the csv.
 The headers will be ordered based on the order variables are listed in the array fed to the init function.
 - **generateSensorDataCSV()** - This returns an Arduino String containing the time and a comma separated list of sensor values.
 The data will be ordered based on the order variables are listed in the array fed to the init function.

+Functions for debugging sensors:
+- **checkForDebugMode(int buttonPin, Stream *stream = &Serial)** - This stops everything and waits for up to two seconds for a button to be pressed to enter allow the user to enter "debug" mode.
+I suggest running this as the very last step of the setup function.
+- **debugMode(Stream *stream = &Serial)** - This is a "debugging" mode for the sensors.
+It prints out all of the sensor details every 5 seconds for 25 records worth of data.

 Convience functions to do it all:
 - **begin()** - Starts the logger.
 Must be in the setup function.
 - **log()** - Logs data, must be the entire content of the loop function.